Guinness Regenerative Farming

 4. Set out a blueprint for innovation and change

-5. Scale up a global solution
+5. Scale up to a global solution

-The pilot outcomes will provide a blueprint to inform scale-up opportunities, not just in Ireland, but in other countries where Diageo sources raw materials to produce our products.
+The pilot outcomes will provide a blueprint to inform scale-up opportunities, not just in Ireland but in other countries where Diageo sources raw materials to produce our products.

 PROGRESS SO FAR

-Creating a Digital Platform
+Creating a digital platform

-We are providing participating farmers with a digital management system to manage their crops and record their practices using technologies such as satellite monitoring, yield monitoring, and cover crop assessments.
+We are providing participating farmers with a digital management system to manage their crops and record their practices using technologies such as satellite monitoring, yield monitoring and cover crop assessments.

-Every cover crop grown is monitored and analysed to determine how much nitrogen, phosphorus, and other nutrients are in the crop that can be recycled into the soil, building performance and resilience in the soil for future barley crops.
+Every cover crop grown is monitored and analysed to determine how much carbon, nitrogen, phosphorus, and other nutrients are in the crop that can be recycled into the soil, building performance and resilience in the soil for future barley crops.

-Part of the process is understanding which farming activities generate the most impact on carbon emissions, water quality and biodiversity, and what practical measures farmers can take to reduce them without compromising crop yield or grain quality.
+Part of the process is understanding which farming activities generate the most impact carbon emissions, water quality and biodiversity, and what practical measures farmers can take to reduce them without compromising crop yield or grain quality.

 This is done through baselining, a methodology that uses a Life Cycle Analysis (LCA) tool to measure the current carbon footprint of producing barley on the farm and taking soil samples to assess soil health, soil organic carbon and soil nutrient status.